To the Seaside Before Dawn - by Man-lam

 Listing Summary

 This is a collection of essays on Hong Kong's ecological writing, and also a travelogue of Hong Kong that reflects its humanistic history.
-Along the coastlines of Hong Kong's islands and the Kowloon Peninsula, the author's memories of growing up are folded.
-In the crevices of sunlight, the words grow with the intimacy and distance between the individual, the city, and nature.
+Along the coastlines of Hong Kong's islands and the Kowloon Peninsula, the author folds in childhood memories.
+Through the gaps of sunlight, the words sprout the intimacy and distance between the individual, the city, and nature.

 Shipping Fees and More